 The Pan-American Exposition's "Streets of Mexico," on the Midway, was one of the fair's largest exhibits and biggest draws.

-The full article is available in the Spring 2007 Issue.
+The full content is available in the Spring 2007 Issue.